isomerpages/ema-pl/_events/segc-youth/overview.md

 1. Tell us in 200 words what Singapore’s Energy Story means to your team.

-2. Submit a PowerPoint deck (maximum of 5 slides in .pdf, excluding cover slide) showcasing a minimum of 5 ideas to achieve your vision of a sustainable Singapore.
+2. Submit a PowerPoint deck (maximum of 5 slides in .pdf, excluding cover slide) showcasing a minimum of 5 ideas* to achieve your vision of a sustainable Singapore.

 3. Approach your teacher to register and submit your entry.

 4. Registration period opens from 8 April to 13 May 2022.

+_*To include at least 3 ideas related to managing energy demand_

 **Phase 2 – Clinic Sessions:**